-41. (1) A worker may bring his grievance in respect of any right guaranteed or secured to him by or under any law or any award or settlement for the time being in force to the notice of his employer in writing, either himself or through his shop steward or collective bargaining agent within three months of the day on which the cause of such grievance arises.
+36. (1) A worker may bring his/her grievance in respect of any right guaranteed or secured to him/her by or under any law or any award or settlement for the time being in force to the notice of his/her employer in writing, either himself/herself or through his/her shop steward or trade union or collective bargaining agent within three months of the day on which the cause of such grievance arises.

-(2) Where a worker himself brings his grievance to the notice of the employer, the employer shall, within fifteen days of the grievance being brought to his notice, communicate his decision in writing to the worker.
+(2) Where a worker himself/herself brings his/her grievance to the notice of the employer, the employer shall, within fifteen days of the grievance being brought to his/her notice, communicate his/her decision in writing to the worker.

-(3) | Where a worker brings his grievance to the notice of his employer through his shop steward or collective bargaining agent, the employer shall, within seven days of the grievance being brought to his notice, communicate his decision in writing to the shop steward or as the case may be the collective bargaining agent.
+(3) Where a worker brings his/her grievance to the notice of his/her employer through his/her shop steward or collective bargaining agent, the employer shall, within seven days of the grievance being brought to his/her notice, communicate his/her decision in writing to the shop steward or as the case may be the collective bargaining agent.

-(4) If the employer fails to communicate a decision within the period specified in sub-section (2) or, as the case may be sub-section (3), or if the worker is dissatisfied with such decision, the worker or the shop steward may take the matter to his collective bargaining agent or the Labour Court or, as the case may be, the collective bargaining agent may take the matter to the Labour Court, and where the matter is taken to the Labour Court, it shall give a decision within seven days from the date of the matter being brought before it as if such matter were an industrial dispute:
+(4) If the employer fails to communicate a decision within the period specified in sub-section (2) or, as the case may be sub-section (3), or if the worker is dissatisfied with such decision, the worker or the shop steward may take the matter to his/her collective bargaining agent or the Labour Court or, as the case may be, the collective bargaining agent may take the matter to the Labour Court, and where the matter is taken to the Labour Court, it shall give a decision within fifteen days from the date of the matter being brought before it as if such matter were an industrial dispute: